Exploring the Upper Amazon and Peru's Pacaya-Samiria Reserve

 Drift past massive lily pads, peer up at towering ceiba trees and watch pink dolphins frolic in the decadent light of glorious magenta sunsets on a journey to the headwaters of the mighty Amazon at the heart of Peru’s rainforest.
 Every day, slip through an intricate network of jungle waterways aboard motorized skiffs, spotting hundreds of colorful bird species as well as sloths, tamarin monkeys and caimans.
 Capture the magic of these moments with the guidance of a National Geographic certified photographer aboard the luxury river boat, Delfin II.

-New for 2013, the Delfin II will have a knowledgeable, engaging National Geographic certified photo instructor to assist each guest.
+The Delfin II has a knowledgeable, engaging National Geographic certified photo instructor to assist each guest.
 The unique access to these National Geographic‐Certified Photo Instructors as travel companions and photo advisors in one of the world’s most extraordinary locations will help guests takes their photography skills to the next level.
 Travelers of any interest or skill level can rely on the assistance of a trained instructor (also a naturalist), who has completed a training program developed in conjunction with National Geographic.
 With veteran naturalists specially trained to assist you with camera settings, the basic elements of framing, composition and lighting; and to provide shooting tips, be ensured you will go home with fantastic photos from your trip to Pacaya-Samiria National Reserve and the Upper Amazon.

 With hardwood floors, rattan-draped sofas, wooden slate hammocks and graceful, modern design, Delfin II is more than comfortable as a base for exploration.
 The only ingredients used by Delfin II's chef that are not local are olive oil and balsamic vinegar – even the chocolates placed on your pillow each night are made on board daily.